tlhutch/test-playbooks/docs/test_plans/testplan-3.2.0.md

 1. [x] Project updates should manifest their data on the tower host that will run the job immediately prior to the job running
 1. [x] Tower should be able to reasonably survive the removal of all instances in the cluster
 1. [x] Tower should behave in a predictable fashiong during network partitioning
+1. [ ] Users should not be able to assign instance groups to a job without the correct RBACS role

 #### Testing Considerations